Chapters in the history rooms:

 Altringham, Long Red Altringham, Early frame. early half-long scarlet. early horn, Flander's large pale scarlet, Long orange, Long red, Belgian long yellow, Long surrey.
 Long white.
 New intermediate purple or blood red, Short white, Studley white Belgian, White Belgian horn.

-Long Red Belgian
+Long Red Belgian or

 Here's how the Williamsburg Museum describes the history of carrots in colonial times:-